-Which employers will be affected?
+Which employers are affected?

 What does this mean for your organization?

-When will organizations be required to comply?
+When are organizations required to comply?

 If an employer is found to have engaged in pay discrimination, it could face litigation from the EEOC and liability for back wages and other damages.